1natsu172/register-event-listeners/README.md

 ## _CAVEAT_

-**Currently, the type definition of the second argument is broken.**
+**Currently, the type definition of the second argument is little broken.**

 Investigating a solution, but it is difficult……